 The Taylor family home on High and Hamilton was purchased by George Lamont and given as a home for the Public Library.
-In 1924, the building was razed and replaced by the current library which was erected a a memorial to WWI Service veterans.
-It was dedicated on December 20, 1924
+In 1924, the building was raised and replaced by the current library which was erected a a memorial to WWI Service veterans.
+It was dedicated on December 20, 1924.

-In a postcard dated September 8, 1905 to a Miss Elsie Walker in Webster, Massachussetts, Lizzie proudly shows off the Boat Club!
+In a postcard dated September 8, 1905 to a Miss Elsie Walker in Webster, Massachusetts, Lizzie proudly shows off the Boat Club!

 Shade Trees in full bloom gracefully line Second Street

-The Washington School, (Bound Brook High School) conpleted in 1907 was home to high school and grammar school students.
+The Washington School, (Bound Brook High School) completed in 1907 was home to high school and grammar school students.

 This boulder was excavated from the bed of the Delaware and Raritan Canal during construction.
 The Battle Monument was prepared and mounted by Essex Yawger, a local stone cutter.